-IPL 2018 SRH squad analysis, fixtures, venue, key players, list of matches
+IPL 2018 Sunrisers Hyderabad team 2018, squad analysis, players: Full list of SRH fixtures and list of matches with venue

-IPL 2018: The ‘Sun’ for the ‘Risers’ of Hyderabad has set even before it could rise.
+IPL 2018 Sunrisers Hyderabad team: The Sunrisers Hyderabad hit hard by the ball-tampering scandal will take on the Rajasthan Royals in Match 4 of IPL 2018 at the Rajiv Gandhi International Stadium, Hyderabad.
+The ‘Sun’ for the ‘Risers’ of Hyderabad has set even before it could rise.
 Their star captain and the best players of last season, David Warner has been banned for a year due to ball-tampering against South Africa, and hence will not be featuring in this year’s IPL.
 It won’t be wrong to say that SRH without Warner is like Real Madrid without Cristiano Ronaldo or West Indies without Vivian Richards at its peak.
 Yes, there are a number of other match-winners in SRH squad but Warner’s absence will be deeply felt.
 With Warner out of the scene, Kane Williamson will be leading the SRH side, a player who might have found it tough to make it to the playing XI otherwise.

 The Hyderabad team management comprising of VVS Laxman as the mentor and Tom Moody as coach managed to tick all the boxes ahead of the 11th IPL edition.
 The orange army looks extremely balanced and have all that it takes to repeat their heroics of the 2016 season when they won the IPL under Warner’s captaincy.
 In Williamson, they have a great leader if not an explosive batsman.